 Everyday Law uses simplified classroom activities to introduce legal concepts to young people in an accessible way.
 Because they were originally developed for Ontario’s Grade 11 Workplace level law course (CLU3E), they are easily adapted for use in community or ESL contexts.
 When we run Everyday Law workshops, we connect the audience with a legal […]

-OJEN’s Family Law for Young Parents helps young parents build a sense of competence and self-determination.
+OJEN’s Family Law for Young Parents (FLYP) program helps young parents build a sense of competence and self-determination.
 This series of workshops address common legal issues that these youth may face in their own lives and introduces them to the relevant laws and legal processes through experiential learning.
-Over the course of 3-5 sessions, lawyers work with […]
+Over the course of 3-5 sessions, […]

 An OJEN Law Symposium is a day-long educational event for high school students, which is hosted by a local high school, college or university.
 Law Symposiums feature multiple workshops on a range of legal topics, facilitated by lawyers, professors and other justice sector professionals.
 Law Symposiums are a unique opportunity for students from multiple high […]